rc19/osom/project_mindmap.md

 *   **DAOs (`AppInfoDao`, `UsageCardDao`, `UserStatsDao`)**: Data Access Objects for the Room database.
 They define the SQL queries for interacting with the database tables. `UsageCardDao` has been updated with queries to manage task status and timestamps, and to fetch the latest task for a package.
 *   **`FileLogger.kt` & `UsageStatsLogger.kt`**: Utility classes for logging information to files, which can be useful for debugging and analysis.
 *   **`OnboardingManager.kt`**: (New) A utility class that uses `SharedPreferences` to track whether the user has completed the initial onboarding flow.
+*   **`PermissionManager.kt`**: Enhanced utility class for managing all app permissions with expanded functionality to handle the 4-step permission wizard flow.

+### 9. Testing Framework

+The project now includes comprehensive testing infrastructure to ensure reliability and correctness:

+#### **Unit Testing:**
+*   **`PermissionViewModelTest.kt`**: Extensive testing (276 lines) for all permission management logic using Robolectric for Android-specific testing.
+Tests all 4 permission types and edge cases.
+*   **`PermissionManagerTest.kt`**: Enhanced tests (85+ lines updated) for the expanded permission management functionality.
+*   **`NudgeActionReceiverTest.kt`**: Unit tests (61 lines) for nudge action handling using Mockito for mocking dependencies.

+#### **Testing Technologies:**
+*   **JUnit 4**: Primary testing framework used throughout the project.
+*   **Robolectric**: For Android unit tests that need Android context, particularly for permission testing.
+*   **Mockito & Mockito-Kotlin**: For mocking dependencies and testing in isolation.
+*   **Coroutines Testing**: Uses `kotlinx-coroutines-test` for testing asynchronous operations.

+#### **Testing Patterns:**
+*   Comprehensive mocking of Android system services (NotificationManager, Context, etc.)
+*   Shadowing of system components for controlled testing environments
+*   Extensive edge case testing for critical functionality like permissions

+### 10. Development Guidance

+#### **CLAUDE.md - AI Assistant Integration:**
+The project includes comprehensive guidance (214 lines) for AI-assisted development:

+*   **Developer Profile**: Tailored for an experienced AI/ML developer (9+ years) who is new to Android development
+*   **Communication Guidelines**: Emphasizes clear explanations of mobile concepts with analogies to Python/ML
+*   **Development Workflow**: Structured process for code changes with mandatory planning and user confirmation
+*   **Code Quality Standards**: Focus on comprehensive comments and Android best practices
+*   **Error Handling Strategy**: Systematic approach to debugging and fixing issues

+This documentation ensures consistent, educational, and high-quality development practices when working with AI assistance tools.

 ### Summary of Findings

 Osom is a complex Android application with a clear purpose.
 It combines a custom launcher with powerful background services to create a context-aware user experience.
 The use of modern Android development tools and a well-defined architecture suggests a solid foundation.
 The core of the application lies in its ability to gather and process large amounts of data about user behavior to provide intelligent assistance.

-The recent additions of an onboarding flow, a control center, and a **rule-based Nudge System** give users more control and a better, more interactive experience.
+**Recent Major Enhancements:**
+*   **Enhanced Permission System**: Comprehensive 4-step permission wizard ensuring all critical permissions are granted during onboarding
+*   **Robust Testing Infrastructure**: Extensive unit testing with Robolectric, Mockito, and comprehensive edge case coverage
+*   **AI-Assisted Development**: Structured development guidance (CLAUDE.md) tailored for AI/ML developers new to Android
+*   **Rule-based Nudge System**: Context-aware notification system with comprehensive action handling
+*   **Control Center**: User-controlled app monitoring with whitelisting capabilities

+These additions provide users with better control, clearer permission understanding, and a more reliable, well-tested experience.
+The project demonstrates strong software engineering practices with comprehensive testing and structured development workflows.